Finch Avenue: Route description

 Despite its length (one of the longest streets in the Greater Toronto Area), few major landmarks are on Finch; it runs primarily through business and residential areas.
 The North York City Centre area, which runs south from Finch's intersection with Yonge Street, has many condominium and office high-rises.

 Most of Finch Avenue west of Morningside Avenue is a four- to six-lane principal arterial, with a speed limit of 50 km/h (31-40 mph) in most sections.
-A part between Markham Road and Midland Ave remains at 60km/h.
+A part between Markham Road and Midland Ave remains at 60 km/h.
 East of Morningside, Finch Ave.
 E becomes Staines Rd., a collector road that runs through residential communities, northeast to Steeles Ave.
 E. East of Morningside, the road is signed as Old Finch Avenue, requiring connections with several north–south streets (Sewells Road, Meadowvale Road and Plug Hat Road) before continuing briefly at the south end of Beare Road.
 Heading east, it enters into the City of Pickering in Durham Region after Scarborough-Pickering Townline, where it is also known as Durham Regional Road 37.

 In Pickering, Finch Avenue is also known as Durham Road # 37 and continues east to Brock Road (Durham Regional Road 1).
 It ends at a cul-de-sac at Kingston Road (Durham Regional Highway 2 and formerly provincial Highway 2), and Kingston Rd. continues the concession line to the eastern boundary of Oshawa.

 In Mississauga and Brampton, Finch Avenue is designated as Peel Regional Road 2, and is the shortest road corridor under the jurisdiction of the Region of Peel.